projectceladon/celadon-documentation/source/getting-started/build-source.rst

        $ sudo apt-get update
        $ sudo apt-get install -y docker-ce docker-ce-cli containerd.io

-#.
-You may use Docker as a non-root user by adding your user ID to the
+   c) You may run Docker as a non-root user by adding your user ID to the
       **docker** group.
 For more information, refer to the `Get Docker Engine - Community for Ubuntu <https://docs.docker.com/install/linux/docker-ce/ubuntu/>`_ installation guide.

    .. code-block:: bash